Thursday, 29 January 2015

 Monday 12th April 2004

 Knowing that I had a long walk ahead of me I set off from Keswick at a brisk pace along the route of the Cumbria Way through Portinscale and Fawe Park to the foot of Cat Bells.
 So far I had been following the same route as the much shorter way to Honister via High Spy, but at this point I came off the direct route and made my way across the Newlands Valley from Skelgill to Rowling End Farm.
-I was now at the foot of the ridge that comes down from Crag Hill over Causey Pike and has its terminus on Rowling End, but on this occasion I didn’t climb Rowling End and instead took a slanting path that climbs the hillside finally reaching the top of the ridge at the col, Sleet Hause, with Causey Pike.
+I was now at the foot of the ridge that comes down from Crag Hill over Causey Pike and has its terminus on Rowling End, but on this occasion I didn’t climb Rowling End and instead I took a slanting path across the hillside which finally reaches the top of the ridge at the col, Sleet Hause, with Causey Pike.
 This is the more popular route up, and when I returned to Causey Pike, in 2009, I took the alternative route over Rowling End.

 On my first visit to the Lake District I climbed out of Buttermere in appalling weather only to find a vast boggy quagmire in Buttermere Moss, an area where, according to Wainwright, water cannot escape except by being carried away in the boots of pedestrians.
-On this occasion, despite the drier weather, I found it just as spongy as it was when I was last there.
+On this occasion, despite the drier weather, I found it just as spongy as it was when I had last been there.
 After a final steep pull I reached the summit of Robinson where I made my way onto the ridge that connects Robinson with its neighbour, Hindscarth, but still thinking that I was short of time I bypassed the top, which lies some distance away from the ridge, and continued along Hindscarth Edge to Dale Head.
 This is a hill that I had planned to visit on both my two previous visits to the Lake District and failed to reach the summit both times due to bad weather.